explorer7-foundation/source/README.md

 - The start menu expanding animation is broken (persists in later versions).

 **Windows 10**
-- Autoplay does not work (persists in later versions).
+- Autoplay does not work (1507+).
-- System msstyles with the name "aero.msstyles" will screw up the start menu and taskbar colorization (only when ColorizationOptions is set to 0, persists in later versions).
+- When ColorizationOptions is set to 0, system msstyles with the name "aero.msstyles" will screw up the start menu and taskbar colorization (1809+).
-- "Notification Area Icon" settings in Control Panel are missing (persists in later versions).
+- "Notification Area Icon" settings in Control Panel are missing (1507+).
-- The start menu cannot be correctly invoked from its relevant hotkey whilst immersive shell is enabled (persists in later versions).
+- The start menu cannot be correctly invoked from its relevant hotkey whilst immersive shell is enabled (1507+).
-- The taskbar might overlap fullscreen applications whilst immersive shell is enabled (persists in later versions).
+- The taskbar might overlap fullscreen applications whilst immersive shell is enabled (1507+).
-- If a user has StartIsBack++ installed, it may attempt to erroneously hook into the shell, causing both visual and functional issues.
+- If a user has StartIsBack++ installed, it may attempt to erroneously hook the shell, causing both visual and functional issues.
-- "Settings" is duplicated in the start menu program list (1607 onwards, ceases to be an issue in Windows 11).
+- "Settings" is duplicated in the start menu program list (1607-22H2, fixed system-wide in Windows 11).
+- Minimizing applications within the taskbar may cause the program to remain active when the immersive shell is enabled (1507+).

 **Windows 11**
+- BlurBehind colorization mode no longer works due to the removal of the relevant accent policy (22H2+).
-- Taskbar and start menu pin creation is broken due to an internal shell32.dll code logic change (currently fixed in Windows 10 22H2, but not in 11 23H2+).
+- Taskbar and start menu pin creation is broken due to an internal shell32.dll code logic change (24H2+).
-- XAML-based UI dialogs invoked by the keyboard can cause the shell to crash (each must be disabled respectively, likely to be fixed in M3).
-- Attempting to invoke context menus for executable files will cause the explorer.exe shell to hang and require a restart.
-- BlurBehind colorization mode no longer works due to the removal of the relevant accent policy (starting from 22H2+).
+- Immersive shell support does not function correctly, and cannot launch applications (Insider 25H2+).

 **Windows 7 limitations/bugs**

-All of the following are bugs or limitations within Windows 7's explorer itself, and will not be accounted for in explorer7:
+All of the following are bugs or limitations within Windows 7's explorer itself, and will not be accounted for:

 - Multi-monitor taskbars are not supported.
-These would be introduced by Windows 8 build 7779.
+These were later introduced in Windows 8 build 7779.
-- Startup items defined in the modern task manager are not accounted for.
-You must use the old msconfig.exe.
+- Startup items defined in the modern Task Manager are not correctly accounted for - you must use the old msconfig.exe.
-- It takes a few minutes for changes to the size and position of the taskbar to be written to the registry; restarting Explorer before that will revert those changes.
+- It takes a few minutes for changes to the size and position of the taskbar to be written to the registry; restarting Explorer too quickly will revert these changes.
-- While the small taskbar is enabled, changing the position to top or bottom from the properties window (NOT from dragging) will allocate extra appbar space, and there will be a gap between the taskbar and the working area.
+- Whilst small taskbar icons are enabled, changing the position to `Top` or `Bottom` from the properties window (NOT from dragging) will result in extra space being allocated between the taskbar and the working area.

 ## Installation Guide